-Approved Disability Leave shall mean an approved leave for purposes of Disability.
-For purposes of this Section, the term "Disability" shall mean that the Employee is not able to perform the duties of the Employee's regular occupation with the Member, as determined in the sole discretion of the Plan Administrator, an Approved Disability Leave shall terminate upon the Employee becoming eligible for Medicare.
+Approved Disability Leave shall mean an approved leave for purposes of Disability for the period of time approved and designated by the Member as a short-term disability leave for the Employee for a period not to exceed one year.
+For purposes of this Section, the term "Disability" shall mean that the Employee is not able to perform the duties of the Employee's regular occupation with the Member, as determined in the sole discretion of the Plan Administrator.